elmbridge/curriculum/Why Elm.md

 ## Why not Elm?

 If you are coming from an object-oriented, dynamically typed language like Ruby or JavaScript, Elm can feel like a straightjacket.
 There are no `each` or `for` loops in Elm — instead, you use functions like `map`, `filter`, and `fold`.
-If you need to change a value deep inside a nested data structure, you can't simply read the value and mutate it, as you could in other languages (proponents of the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) might argue that this too is a feature).
+If you need to change a value deep inside a nested data structure, you can't simply read the value and mutate it, as you could in other languages.

-Working with widget libraries or mutation-heavy JavaScript tools can be hard due to conflicting paradigms.
-If you need to use [D3.js](https://d3js.org/) or [Three.js](https://threejs.org/), you won't be happy trying to use Elm at the same time.
+Working with widget libraries can be hard due to conflicting paradigms.
+If you need to use [D3.js](https://d3js.org/) or [Three.js](https://threejs.org/), you may have difficulties using Elm.

-While Elm's compiler is one of its main attrations, compiling lots of code takes non-zero time.
-For applications with hundres of thousands of lines of code, this compilation time (which might reach minutes) might be mildly inconvenient.

 ## Learning Elm